 - Video: The response time of LED TVs is generally thrice that of LCD TVs.
 So, if the fast video is the criterion of your judgment, LED TV is the suggestion.

-- Home Theatre: For brightly lit room both LED and LCD may be recommended keeping the limitations in mind.
-But for ordinary or dimly lit environment LED TVs are to be chosen.
+- Home Theatre: For a brightly lit room both LED and LCD may be recommended keeping the limitations in mind.
+But for ordinary or dimly lit environments LED TVs are to be chosen.
+Viewing angle of watching video is also better in LED television or monitor.

 - Graphics designing: Graphics designing is better in LED monitors but of course, check out the panel used.
 Don’t take a TN panel.
 Though the manufacturers of TN panels have improved them, nowhere they come even close to VA or IPS panels.